 I don’t know if I believe in first sight.
 It feels too cheesy for me.
 I, however, do believe in the power of personality and how it’s conveyed through body language.
 Keith, the “tall freshman”, is tall.
 More than that, he’s charismatic, charming, and a true gentlemen.
 When Cathy and Keith saw each other for their First look, Cathy teared up.
 Keith’s first move?
 He looked around nervously for a quick second, quickly demanded his brother’s pocket square, and then hugged his bride as they laughed together.
 I have no doubt that this is how they always were – supportive, trusting, and always full of laughter.

 Cathy and Keith told me about how they tag-team most things.
 In their vows, they mention lots of laughter, whether laughing with each other, or at each other.
 Cathy tells Keith that she will never forget that they are a team.
-They were excited to have a Museum of Science Boston wedding, not only to celebrate their love, but as a opportunity to be surrounded by loved ones as they make the commitment to each other.
+They were excited to have a MOS Skyline Room wedding, not only to celebrate their love, but as a opportunity to be surrounded by loved ones as they make the commitment to each other.

-The two headed to the Museum of Science for their first look in the open-air Washburn Pavilion, overlooking Boston’s Charles River, and close to MIT, where it all started.
-Their wedding ceremony was officiated by their friend, George Hwang (we bonded over management consulting!) and held in the Museum of Science’s beautiful Skyline room a couple hours before Sunset.
-The Blue Wing, my favorite part of the Boston Museum of Science, was their venue for a eruptive and energetic reception and dance party!
+The two headed to the MOS Skyline Room for their first look in the open-air Washburn Pavilion, overlooking Boston’s Charles River, and close to MIT, where it all started.
+Their friend, George Hwang officiaited their wedding ceremony.
+Their ceremony was in the MOS Skyline Room a couple hours before Sunset.
+The Blue Wing, my favorite part of the Boston Museum of Science, was their venue for aneruptive and energetic reception and dance party!